-PP Conformance: Machine Readable Travel Document with "ICAO Application",

-Basic Access Control, Version 1.10, 25 March 2009, BSI-PP-0055-2009 [7]

-• for the Functionality: PP conformant

-Criteria Part 2 extended

-• for the Assurance: Common Criteria Part 3 conformant

-EAL 4 augmented by ALC DVS.2
+PP Conformance: Machine Readable Travel Document with "ICAO Application" Basic Access Control, Version 1.10, 25 March 2009, BSI-CC-PP-0055-2009 [7] and in accordance with BSI Technische Richtlinie BSI-TR-03116-2, 2016 [16] for the Functionality: PP conformant Common Criteria Part 2 extended for the Assurance: Common Criteria Part 3 conformant EAL 4 augmented by ALC_DVS.2

+Additionally the requirements of the Technische Richtlinie TR-03116-2 [16] are met.
+This is part of the qualification of TCOS Passport Version 2.1 Release 2-BAC/P60D144 for the use within electronic Passport Card projects of the Federal Republic of Germany.